Learn whether mechanical breakdown insurance is right for you and compare leading providers.

 - Most affordable among leading providers: Our review team received sample quotes on a vehicle from the top providers in the industry and CARCHEX was among the most affordable extended warranty providers.

-If you’re planning to buy an extended warranty from Endurance or CARCHEX but you’re not sure which provider to choose, we recommend that you take the steps below to help you make a decision.
+If you’re planning to buy an extended warranty from Endurance, CARCHEX, or CarShield but you’re not sure which provider to choose, we recommend that you take the steps below to help you make a decision.
 Good luck on your search.

 - Receive a quote from each provider and compare their costs.